-Starting a cover letter can be the hardest part.
+Starting a cover letter can be the hardest part

 There really is no better first impression to your application than to address your cover letter directly to the person who is doing the hiring.
-It shows you've done your research, you have a high attention to detail, and you're prepared to go the extra mile.
+It shows you've done your research, have high attention to detail, and are prepared to go the extra mile.

 The job description

 The best place to start is the job listing.
 Scroll to the bottom and look for the section for applying.
 Some job ads will mention the name and email address of the HR manager in this section.
 For example: "Please send your CV and cover letter to Jane Smith at firstname.lastname@example.org."